What makes a good README?

 ▶️ Running it - You need this all the time

-$ nvm install # Make sure you're running the node version we need
+$ git pull origin # Get the latest changes $ nvm install # Make sure you're running the node version we need $ npm install # Make sure all dependencies are up-to-date $ npm start # Run the application

-Why bother adding git pull here you may ask.
+here you may ask.
 The answer is simple: I want everyone in the company to be able to run the latest version of our project on their machine, so I rather mention one more “obvious” command than leaving them with an old version.

-What I also do here (with nvm install and npm install), is to cover updating all the dependencies should they have changed.
+), is to cover updating all the dependencies should they have changed.

 🔎 Housekeeping / Troubleshooting